 A poor quality breeder, or worse, a puppy mill, will pile on the pressure to make a sale.
 They will lure you in with lower prices too.
 They’ll refuse for you to meet them at home and suggest meeting somewhere public, such as a parking lot.
 Their puppies will not have been health tested, and they are likely to be uncared for, unloved, and unsocialized.
 Please do your part for doggy welfare and never work with irresponsible breeders.

-Costs related to the Portie do not stop at the initial puppy price.
+Costs do not stop with the initial puppy price.
 Before committing to any dog, you need to factor in the other initial setup costs, as well as the ongoing costs of owning a dog.
 He’ll need everything a dog needs, such as beds, crates, toys, and vet care.
-As well as food, insurance, and grooming, etc. It all adds up, and you need to be financially able to care for him.
+As well as food, insurance, grooming, etc. It all adds up, and you need to be financially able to care for him.
 Plus, this guy would appreciate a pool to play in if you haven’t already got one!

 Rescues & Shelters

 For some families, welcoming a puppy into their life is not the right option.
 Either because of tighter finances regarding initial puppy pricing or because training a puppy is impossible due to work schedules.
 But that’s okay!
-If this is the case, why not consider adopting a Portie from a local shelter.
+If this is the case, why not consider adopting a Portuguese Water Dog from a local shelter?
 Even if buying a puppy is an option, adopting a dog should always be a consideration.

-With so many dogs looking for their forever homes, head out to your local rescue shelters and speak to the staff there about your Portie preference.
-They might know of one in the local area or be able to put you on a register for the next Portie that comes in.
+With so many dogs looking for their forever homes, head out to your local rescue shelters and speak to the staff there about your preferences.
+They might know of one in the local area or be able to put you on a register for the next PWD that comes in.
 Alternatively, you can head over to the Portuguese Water Dog Club of America’s Rescue and Relocation program.
-These guys work specifically to rehome Porties in need, which increases your chance of finding your soulmate sooner.
+These guys work specifically to rehome PWDs in need, which increases your chance of finding your soulmate sooner.

 As Family Pets

-- The Portie is a bubbly and bright dog.
+- The Portuguese Water Dog is a bubbly and bright dog.

-- He is a working breed that requires at least 60 minutes daily exercise.
+- He is a working breed that requires at least 60 minutes of daily exercise.

 - Exercise should be varied and intense.

-- The Portie is super intelligent and biddable.
+- The PWD is super intelligent and biddable.